heysokam/minim/readme.md

     - [ ] Logical   && || == != < > <= >=
 - [ ] Structs
   - [ ] Field access
+  - [ ] Construction: Function Parameters
+  - [ ] Construction: Reassignment
+  - [ ] {.stub.} for using the non-typedef version of the struct  (todo: Find better word than stub. innerdef or similar)
 - [ ] Conditions
   - [ ] Complete : Arbitrary condition tree support
   - [ ] Switch case